 Prior to any sessions taking place, the school and PL develop a plan to ensure students are supervised and safe, while maintaining confidentiality.
 For therapy sessions, students log into the PL platform from a computer located in a confidential and quiet area of the school.
 For group sessions, each student logs on from their own computer as they may be in different locations.
 Onsite staff may be utilized to verify audio and video are functioning at the school site but are not utilized during the session in order to maintain confidentiality.
 Clinicians work on a variety of behavioral and mental health needs including social skills, anger management, self regulation techniques, anxiety, and depression.
 Therapists draw from a variety of techniques to address student needs.

-For assessments, an onsite proctor may be utilized during the session itself to hand the student materials or modify the environment as directed by the clinician.
+For assessments, an onsite proctor or guardian may be utilized during the session itself to hand the student materials or modify the environment as directed by the clinician.

-Teletherapy can provide a wide range of benefits—for districts, individual schools, onsite staff, students, and their families.
-Many school districts today are challenged by staff shortages which can impact students and leave onsite staff struggling to pick up the gap.
+Teletherapy can provide a wide range of benefits—for districts, individual schools, school staff, students, and their families.
+Many school districts today are challenged by staff shortages and difficulties with remote therapy which can impact students and leave staff struggling to meet the needs of students.
 Teletherapy partnerships with PresenceLearning are expanding schools’ team capacity, reducing caseloads of onsite staff, and preventing burnout.

 21st century learners can benefit from having an alternative to therapy conducted onsite.
 For some students, doing teletherapy with online therapists using familiar technology can be very motivating and put them more at ease.